 We respect everyone’s choices and preferences, and of course, we have a great range of salad recipes without fruit.

 Wonder what they think about salad dressings with fruit in it?
 Fruit for thought.

-Let’s bring Hasselback potatoes back into vogue by making a potato salad with a difference.
+Let’s bring Hasselback potatoes back into vogue by making a salad of roasted potatoes with a difference.
 Crispy on the outside and fluffy and creamy on the inside.
 Served with a sweet mustard vinaigrette, what more could you ask for?

 Earthy mushrooms mixed with crunchy water chestnuts, fresh snow peas and cut chillies, served over crisp baby gem lettuce salad cups, this is a delicate Asian salad that looks and tastes fantastic.

 A deliciously colourful salad with roasted heirloom carrots and red onions layered on top of a bed of chewy pearl couscous, fresh mint and chopped almonds.
 A salad that satisfies.

 This lean and healthy Chinese Cauliflower Salad celebrates quintessential Asian flavours with a new kid on the block.

 The sweet and tender stalks of this new vegetable mixed through with a clean protein is simply delicious!

 Surely sweet potato and salty semi-cured Spanish sausage would be considered a pairing to die for!

 This Chorizo Salad is further completed by the freshness of baby spinach leaves and more natural sweetness from roasted red onions.
 No dressing needed.
 It speaks for itself!